 International students are required by the U.S. Immigration Service to register as full-time students (at least nine hours per semester).
 They also must score a minimum of 80 CBT on the Test of English as a Foreign Language (TOEFL), unless they have obtained a degree from a country where the predominant language is English.
 IELTS scores are also accepted.

 Please assist us by reading the instructions below carefully so that we can expedite processing your application.
-Note that the responsibility of securing and submitting the application materials, transcripts, test scores, and other necessary information rests upon you.
-Please see the check list of the items below:
+Unofficial documents are acceptable during the application phase and can be uploaded with your application.
+Only official test scores are required during the application phase.
+Please see the checklist of the items below:

 You are required to have a bachelor's degree from an accredited institution in the United States or proof of equivalent training at a foreign university.
 All applicants must have adequate subject preparation in the chosen major field.
 This includes having at least 12 semester hours of advanced study in the chosen field, a 3.0 overall grade-point average, and a satisfactory score on the GRE.
 After an application is complete, ultimate approval for admission to graduate study is given by the Dean of Research & Graduate Studies on the recommendation of the department.

 - Complete the application form (www.smu.edu/graduate/apply.asp).
 All questions must be answered with correct information.

 - A $75 application fee is collected on-line.

 - Unofficial transcripts are acceptable during the application phase and should be uploaded with your application.
 (Official transcripts are required upon admission from each school of higher education you have attended.)

 - SMU will only accept electronic transcripts sent from the transferable institution via a secure means (e.g., Scrip-Safe, NSC).
 We will not accept electronic transcripts sent by students.
 Send electronic transcripts to firstname.lastname@example.org.